Blog

 Grey graphic showing spoon icon with text about heat sensitivity causing persistent skin sensations for autistic adults

 Running outside costs me 5-7 energy.
-The crawling sensation on my skin once I start start sweating doesn't stop until I go inside—and others don't even notice it's happening.
+The crawling sensation on my skin once I start sweating doesn't stop until I go inside.
+I rub my shoulder every 15-40 seconds.
+It doesn't stop.

 See Full Post